U.S. household income grows for third straight year, census data show

 This year, the national unemployment rate has hovered around an 18-year low, and was at 3.9 percent in August.

+Economists say they're concerned that plans under the Trump administration to scale back anti-poverty programs or implement rule changes for families seeking help would create more hardships in the coming years.

-The effects of the Trump administration's sweeping tax bill in late 2017 was lauded by Republicans as a way to boost business and help wages go up.
-House Speak Paul Ryan, R- Wis., said a typical family would see a $2,059 tax cut this year.
+But the effects of the administration's sweeping tax bill in late 2017 was lauded by Republicans as a way to boost business and help wages rise.
+House Speaker Paul Ryan, R- Wis., said a typical family would see a $2,059 tax cut this year.

 "We had a really bad recession and now we're having a really long recovery," he added.
 "We reached down to the bottom, and now we're finally seeing a turn around."